 -White, black, blues, greys, purples and greens look lovely on anyone, any time of year, and flatter any complexion.

 -Again, iron or steam your clothing before your shoot.

 -Wear something that isn’t pilled, doesn’t have holes or stains, and that fits well and comfortably.

 -Ensure that your bra straps aren’t going to stick out from your outfit.
 Find a strapless, nude bra that fits properly if you’re going to wear strapless, halter, or short sleeve tops.

 -Make sure that your footwear isn’t scuffed, damaged, or stained and if your shoes can be polished, they should be polished prior to your shoot.

-Follow the above tips and you’ll be ready for your close up in no time!
+Follow these tips and you’ll be ready for your close up in no time:

 -Bring a few different styles with you